davraamides/todotxt-mode/README.md

 Commands that help manage the task list include
 - Mark tasks as complete
 - Sort tasks by project, priority, context, due date or metadata tag
-- Stable sort so task without the sort key are not effected
+- Stable sort so tasks without the sort key are not affected
 - Reformat task tags to a consistent sequence

 ![Manage Tsks](https://raw.githubusercontent.com/davraamides/todotxt-mode/master/images/sort-complete.gif)